devcontainers/spec/docs/supporting-tools.md

 | `workspaceFolder` | string | Not yet supported when using Clone Repository in Container Volume. |
 | `${localWorkspaceFolder}`  | Any | Not yet supported when using Clone Repository in Container Volume. |
 | `${localWorkspaceFolderBasename}` | Any | Not yet supported when using Clone Repository in Container Volume. |

+## Remote - Containers CLI

+There is a Remote - Containers [`devcontainer` CLI](https://code.visualstudio.com/docs/remote/devcontainer-cli) which may be installed within Remote - Containers or through the command line.

 ## Schema